LiveThread/android/README.md

 LiveThread for Android is an Application that turns standard Reddit threads into live threads.
 After selecting a subreddit and a particular post, all new comments will stream onto the screen.

 Made for Husky Hacks 3 in 36 hours.
+This branch, 'husky_hacks' is the state of the repository after this competition.

 ## Download
 [Play Store](https://play.google.com/store/apps/details?id=guru.nickthompson.livethread)